-Here is a wise man directly compared to a fool.
-Surely our souls can be instructed.
-We see both the character and actions of each, and we should learn the differences well.
-Job also taught the first half of this lesson with very similar words (Job 28:28).
+Here is a wise man compared to a fool, showing both their attitudes and their actions.
+Follow closely to learn the lesson for your life.
+You should see both the character and the conduct of men, and you should learn and remember the differences well.
+Job also taught the first half of this lesson with similar words in his essay about wisdom (Job 28:28).

 Cain was a fool; he impetuously envied Abel, because God rejected his offering (Gen 4:4-8).
 Uzziah was a fool; he angrily entered the temple, though the priests warned him (II Chron 26:16-21).
 Herodias raged against John, for reproving her adulterous marriage to Herod (Mark 6:17-28).
-They all arrogantly opposed God and His servants in rage.
+These three arrogantly opposed God and His servants in rage.

 But the fool’s impetuous anger causes him to be confident in doing evil.
 He believes he is right and nothing will happen to him (Pr 7:22; 14:12; 26:12).
 There is no glory in such confidence – it is a horrible sin based in scorn, pride, stubbornness, and rebellion.